kuriakosant/youtube-to-mp3-converter-python-react/README.md

 ![Conversion Process](./assets/conversion.png)

 ## Features

-- Enter a YouTube video URL to convert the video to an MP3 file.
+-   **YouTube Video Info Fetching**: Enter a YouTube video URL and the app displays the video title, thumbnail, and duration before converting.

-- Backend built using Python's Flask.
+-   **MP3 Conversion**: Converts YouTube videos to MP3 format using `yt-dlp` and `ffmpeg`.

-- Frontend built with React.js.
+-   **Download Directly**: After conversion, the MP3 file is made available for download in the browser, the user is then prompted to choose a download directory on their machine.

-- Uses `pytube` to download YouTube videos.
+-   **Temporary File Cleanup**: The backend uses a temporary folder to store downloaded files before conversion( temp-downloaded-files), the contents of this folder are cleaned up after conversion to avoid bloat.

-- Converts video files to MP3 using `moviepy`.
+-   **Responsive UI**: User-friendly design with smooth animations and interactive elements.

 ## Technologies Used